Blackjack: All About the Blackjack Game

 Blackjack Software

-As blackjack remains the most popular casino game online, most leading developers of casino game software have released their own versions of this casino classic.
-In addition to the wide range of virtual games, some software providers also have different variations of live dealer blackjack.
-Below, you can see what the biggest names in this industry have to offer.
+Since blackjack remains the most popular online casino game, most leading casino software developers have released their own versions of this classic.
+In addition to the wide range of virtual games, some providers also offer several variations of live dealer blackjack.
+Below, you can see what the biggest names in the industry have to offer.

 Playtech Blackjack

-Playtech is one of the largest software development companies in the online gambling industry and it has a nice range of blackjack variations.
-Most of its games follow the standard Las Vegas rules and use 6 decks of 52 cards.
-There are also several unconventional titles such as Blackjack Switch, Lucky Blackjack, and 21 Duel.
+Playtech is one of the largest software development companies in the online gambling industry, and it offers a wide range of blackjack variations.
+Most of its games follow the standard Las Vegas rules and use six 52-card decks.
+There are also several unconventional titles, such as Blackjack Switch, Lucky Blackjack, and 21 Duel.

 Microgaming Blackjack

-Microgaming is probably the gaming studio with the largest collection of blackjack variations in its portfolio – some are played with 2 decks of cards but others use 8 decks, while there are also single-deck versions.
-Along with the multiple classic blackjack games, Microgaming has a wide range of interesting, untraditional versions of Twenty-One.
+Microgaming is probably the gaming studio with the largest collection of blackjack variations in its portfolio – some are played with two decks of cards, others use eight decks, and there are even single-deck versions.
+In addition to its numerous classic blackjack games, Microgaming offers a wide range of interesting, unconventional versions of Twenty-One.

 NetEnt Blackjack

-The Swedish casino software provider creates some of the most stunning virtual and live blackjack games.
-Most versions are released in the Classic and the Professional Series and are usually played with 4 standard decks.
-NetEnt also has a special range of mobile blackjack games.
+The Swedish casino software provider develops some of the most stunning virtual and live blackjack games.
+Most versions are available in both the Classic and Professional Series and are usually played with four standard decks.
+NetEnt also offers a dedicated range of mobile blackjack games.

 RTG Blackjack

-RealTime Gaming, better known as RTG, has also developed various blackjack games in both instant-play and downloadable format.
-Online casinos are allowed to customize the games but they usually opt for 6 decks of cards and standard, American-style rules and gameplay.
-RTG also has several European versions of blackjack where the dealer draws a single card at the start of the round.
+RealTime Gaming, better known as RTG, has developed various blackjack games in both instant-play and downloadable formats.
+Online casinos can customize the games, but they usually opt for 6 decks of cards and standard American-style rules and gameplay.
+RTG also offers several European versions of blackjack in which the dealer draws a single card at the start of the round.

 Blackjack Variations

-Over the years, multiple variations of blackjack have been created as nearly every casino and gambling establishment has tried to introduce some changes to the standard rules.
-Some of these variations have remained, while others have been further altered to either attract more players or increase the house edge.
-Today, there are more than a hundred different versions of online blackjack and new games are being released on a regular basis.
+Over the years, numerous variations of blackjack have been created, as nearly every casino and gambling establishment has tried to modify the standard rules.
+Some of these variations have endured, while others have been further altered to attract more players or increase the house edge.
+Today, there are more than a hundred different versions of online blackjack, and new games are released regularly.

 European Blackjack

-European blackjack is usually played with 8 decks, but some versions also use 4 or 6 decks of cards.
-The game has no hole card – the dealer draws only one initial card so peeking for blackjack is not an option.
-The dealer typically stands on Soft 17, while doubling is allowed only on hard 9, 10, and 11.
+European blackjack is usually played with 8 decks, though some versions use 4 or 6 decks.
+The game has no hole card – the dealer draws only one initial card, so peeking for blackjack is not an option.
+The dealer typically stands on Soft 17, and doubling is allowed only on hard 9, 10, and 11.

 Spanish 21

-In this interesting variation, all Tens are removed and 6 to 8 decks are used.
-Typically, all ties are won by the player and there are bonus payouts for 21 hands of 5 cards or more, as well as for getting three Sevens for a total of 21.
-In addition, Late Surrender rule may apply.
+In this interesting variation, all Tens are removed, and six to eight decks are used.
+Typically, all ties are resolved in favor of the player, and there are bonus payouts for reaching 21 with five or more cards, as well as for hitting three Sevens totaling 21.
+In addition, the Late Surrender rule may apply.

 Atlantic City Blackjack

-This variation is played with 8 standard decks of cards and the dealer stands on all 17s, a rule that is advantageous to the player.
-In fact, most of the rules here benefit the player, including the Late Surrender and the fact that you can Split up to 3 times.
+This variation is played with eight standard decks of cards, and the dealer stands on all 17s – a rule that favors the player.
+In fact, most of the rules here benefit the player, including Late Surrender and the option to split up to three times.

 Blackjack Switch

-Blackjack Switch uses 6 standard decks of cards and the player is dealt two hands instead of one.
-The main difference from the standard rules is that players are allowed to switch the top cards of these two hands if they want to.
-Blackjack pays 1:1 and dealer’s hands of 22 are tied with all player’s hands, except for blackjack.
+Blackjack Switch uses six standard decks of cards, and each player is dealt two hands instead of one.
+The key difference from the standard rules is that players may switch the top cards of these two hands if they wish.
+Blackjack pays 1:1, and a dealer’s total of 22 pushes with all players’ hands, except for blackjack.

 Double Exposure

-In this variation, the dealer’s two cards are dealt face-up, hence the name of the game.
-Players are not allowed to buy Insurance or to Surrender and blackjack typically pays evenly (1:1).
-Players lose all ties.
+In this variation, both of the dealer’s cards are dealt face up, which gives the game its name.
+Players cannot buy insurance or surrender, and blackjack typically pays even money (1:1).
+Players lose on all ties.

 Perfect Pairs

-This game allows a side bet called Perfect Pairs to be made – players win it if they get a colored, mixed or perfect pair.
-The payouts for the side bet vary but usually, they reach 30:1 for having a hand that is a perfect pair.
-The game uses 2, 4 or 5 decks of cards and the dealer always stands on Soft 17.
+This game allows a side bet called Perfect Pairs to be placed – players win the side bet if they are dealt a colored, mixed, or perfect pair.
+Payouts for the side bet vary, but they typically reach 30:1 for a perfect pair.
+The game uses 2, 4, or 5 decks of cards, and the dealer always stands on Soft 17.

 Blackjack Strategies

-Whether you play blackjack at a land-based casino or online, you should employ a certain strategy if you wish to increase your chances of winning.
-As blackjack is based on odds and mathematics, experts have developed a wide range of mathematically proven strategies for winning this game.
-Still, the only way to turn the odds in your favor and guarantee your success is to learn how to count cards – a complex practice for highly skilled individuals whose purpose is to calculate the probability of getting a good or bad card in the next deal.
+Whether you play blackjack at a land-based casino or online, you should employ an effective strategy to increase your chances of winning.
+Because blackjack relies on odds and mathematics, experts have developed a wide range of mathematically proven strategies for this game.
+However, the only way to truly shift the odds in your favor and virtually guarantee success is to learn how to count cards – a complex skill reserved for highly trained individuals who calculate the probability of receiving a good or bad card on the next deal.

 Hi-Lo Count

-This is the simplest and most basic card counting method, developed by mathematician Harvey Dubner in the 1960s.
-Giving a value of -1, +1 or 0 to all cards, this system is quite a simple way of keeping track of the high cards left in the deck – low cards (2-6) are +1, middle cards (7-9) are 0, and high cards are -1.
-The total value of the deck is 0.
+This is the simplest and most basic card-counting method, developed by mathematician Harvey Dubner in the 1960s.
+By assigning a value of -1, +1, or 0 to each card, the system provides a simple way to keep track of the high cards remaining in the deck – low cards (2-6) are +1, middle cards (7-9) are 0, and high cards are -1.
+The total value of a freshly shuffled deck is 0.

 10-Count System

-This is the first known system of card counting and it was introduced by MIT mathematics professor Edward Thorpe.
-This method was fundamental in the development of many other systems, as well, although it is considered to be quite complex and difficult to implement by casual players.
+This is the first known card-counting system, introduced by MIT mathematics professor Edward Thorp.
+This method was fundamental to the development of many other systems; however, it is considered quite complex and difficult for casual players to implement.

 KO Count

-The Knockout Card Counting system is similar to the Hi-Lo method but it considers the Seven a low card, thus giving it a value of +1.
-Players who use this system will end up with a total count of plus 4 for the deck.
+The Knockout Card Counting System is similar to the Hi-Lo method, but it treats the seven as a low card, assigning it a value of +1.
+Players who use this system will end up with a total count of +4 per deck.

 Uston SS Count

-This system is a bit more complex than the Hi-Lo and, at the same time, it is more accurate.
-Instead of using 3 values for the different cards, it uses 6 – 2, 4, and 6 count as 2; 5 counts as 3; while 7 is 1 and 8 counts as 0.
-The high cards have the following values – 9 counts as -1 and cards from 10 to Ace count as -2.
+This system is a bit more complex than the Hi-Lo and, at the same time, more accurate.
+Instead of using three values for the different cards, it uses six: 2, 4, and 6 count as 2; 5 counts as 3; 7 counts as 1; and 8 counts as 0.
+The high cards have the following values: 9 counts as -1, and cards from 10 to Ace count as -2.

 Shuffle Tracking System

-This is an advantage play technique, which allows players to keep track of a series of high cards in the shuffle.
-This method is highly unreliable on its own, which is why it is often combined with different card counting systems.
-It is also useless in online blackjack.
+This is an advantage-play technique that allows players to track high cards during the shuffle.
+This method is highly unreliable on its own, which is why it is often combined with various card-counting systems.
+It is also ineffective in online blackjack.

 Basic Strategy

-The Basic Blackjack Strategy is a method of playing, which is based on making the right decisions for every single hand or side bet.
-It does not involve counting of the cards, tracking the shuffle, or any other advantage play method.
-With Basic Strategy, recreational players can cut the house edge to its absolute minimum.
+The Basic Blackjack Strategy is a method of play that is based on making the correct decisions for every hand or side bet.
+It does not involve card counting, shuffle tracking, or any other advantage-play method.
+With Basic Strategy, recreational players can reduce the house edge to its absolute minimum.

 FAQ